mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### loyalty
-> The planeswalker loyalty value.
+> The loyalty value of the card.
+Used on Planeswalker cards.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`